anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 ## Final thoughts

 The groupset, cassette, wheels, saddle, and many of the smaller components range from good value to genuinely impressive.
-The frame demonstrates the other side of the marketplace: the low price can come with poor execution, and there is no generally practical recourse when returning it costs more than the product itself.
+The frame demonstrates the other side of the marketplace: the low price can come with poor execution, and no practical recourse.

 # Gallery